GazzolaLab/MiV-OS/docs/index.rst

 ------------

 Any contribution to this project is welcome!
 If you are interested or have any questions, please don't hesitate to contact us.
-If you are interested in contributing to this project, we prepared contribution guideline :ref:`here <overview/contribution:Contributing to MiV-OS>`.
+If you are interested in contributing to this project, we prepared contribution guideline `here <https://github.com/GazzolaLab/MiV-OS/blob/main/CONTRIBUTING.md>`_.

 .. toctree::